 Last Man Standing by Dominik Hauser illustrates this mood perfectly.

 And while the influence of the Western has spawned several sub-genres over the past century; the musical themes of old western style music still play a huge role in its present interpretations.

 How to Find Western Movie Music

 If you are a composer, you now have the history and tools to make a great Western movie music theme.
-But if you are like the most us (not a incredibly talented musician), you’re going to have to license it from a reputable library.
+But if you are like most us you’re going to have to license it from a reputable library.